The Kenyon Review: History

 John Crowe Ransom (right) with Robie Macauley as he prepares to become editor of The Kenyon Review in 1959.

-The magazine was started in 1939.
+The Kenyon Review was founded in 1939 at Kenyon College through the efforts of poet Roberta Teale Swartz and college president Gordon Keith Chalmers, who recruited poet and critic John Crowe Ransom as the magazine’s founding editor.
+Ransom served as editor until 1959, during which time the journal became a major venue for literary criticism and creative writing.
 During his 21-year tenure as editor, John Crowe Ransom made the magazine "perhaps the best known and most influential literary magazine in the English-speaking world during the 1940s and '50s".